smallhadroncollider/ascii-runner/README.md

 Run `sudo dnf install ncurses-compat-libs` then download and run binary as described below.

-### Binaries

-[A binary is available for Mac and Linux](https://github.com/smallhadroncollider/ascii-runner/releases).
-Download it and copy it to a directory in your `$PATH` (e.g. `/usr/local/bin` or `/usr/bin`).

 ### Stack

-If none of the above options work you can build ascii-runner using [Stack](https://docs.haskellstack.org/en/stable/README/).
+If none of the above options work you can build ASCII-runner using [Stack](https://docs.haskellstack.org/en/stable/README/).
 First [install Stack on your machine](https://docs.haskellstack.org/en/stable/README/#how-to-install).
 Then clone the repo and run `stack build && stack install`: this will build ascii-runner and then install it in `~/.local/bin` (so make sure that directory is in your `$PATH`).
 Building from scratch can take a long time and occasionally doesn't work the first time (if this happens try running it again).

+### Windows

+Unfortunately the `vty` package, which this program is heavily dependent on, doesn't currently support Windows.
+This may change in the future, but for now it means that ASCII-runner is not available for Windows.
+However, you could [install WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with Ubuntu and then follow the Ubuntu instructions above.

 ## Usage